The man with the black cowboy hat

 Finding the cowboy

-As of today, Tara has undergone 19 surgeries and his looking at likely a year to get back on her feet.
+As of today, Tara has undergone 19 surgeries and is looking at likely a year to get back on her feet.

 “I miss the interaction with my family and being with the foundation team every day,” Tara said.
 “It’s very different because I was working with students and faculty.
 I miss catering and working with people.
 I think they’ve missed me, too.
 Once I get where I can sustain myself, like in a wheelchair, I may get back at it.
 The boys have been through a lot.
 They miss their mom.”